Information about Miconazole

 How miconazole works

 Miconazole is an antifungal medication.
-It kills fungi by destroying the fungal cell membrane.
-This treats your infection.
+It kills and stops the growth of the fungi by destroying its cell membrane, thereby treating your skin infection.

 Common side effects of miconazole